Confluence Financial Partners – Investing in a Healthy Lifestyle: Mary Lamb, M.D. | Episode 5

 More than 80% of today’s retirees say good health is the most important ingredient for a happy retirement.
 SOURCE: Health and Retirement: Planning for the Great Unknown; A Merrill Lynch Retirement Study conducted in partnership with Age Wave

-Raymond James is not affiliated with and does not endorse the opinions or services of Dr. Mary Lamb.
-Any opinions are those of the speaker and not necessarily those of Raymond James.
+Confluence Financial Partners is not affiliated with and does not endorse the opinions or services of Dr. Mary Lamb.
+Any opinions are those of the speaker and not necessarily those of Confluence Financial Partners.

 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.